-[Source: US Centers for Disease Control and Prevention (CDC), Emerging Infectious Diseases Journal, full page: (LINK).
+[Source: The Lancet Infectious Diseases, full page: (LINK).
 Abstract, edited.]

 Long-term impact of an educational antimicrobial stewardship programme in primary care on infections caused by extended-spectrum β-lactamase-producing Escherichia coli in the community: an interrupted time-series analysis

 Germán Peñalva, MSEd, Rocío Fernández-Urrusuno, PhD, José María Turmo, MD, Rocío Hernández-Soto, PhD, Ignacio Pajares, MD, Lucía Carrión, MD, Inmaculada Vázquez-Cruz, PhD, Blanca Botello, MD, Beatriz García-Robredo, PhD, Manuel Cámara-Mestres, PharmD, Juan Carlos Domínguez-Camacho, PharmD, Manuel María Aguilar-Carnerero, PharmD, José Antonio Lepe, PhD, Marina de Cueto, PhD, María Carmen Serrano-Martino, PhD, María Carmen Domínguez-Jiménez, PhD, Ana Domínguez-Castaño, MD, José Miguel Cisneros, PhD on behalf of the PIRASOA-FIS team †

 Published: November 22, 2019 / DOI: https://doi.org/10.1016/S1473-3099(19)30573-0